Rent or Buy a Home?

 We, Canadians have an advanced, mature mortgage market, which allows families to find the ideal living arrangements.
 By owning your piece of Canada, you increase the wealth of the entire nation.
 You can enjoy more living space for your growing family.
 You become part of a community of people equally invested in their properties.

 You might be uncertain of whether you should rent or buy a home.
 Think carefully about where you are in your life and if you are ready to make the leap to home ownership.
-Many Canadians are homeowners and if the time is right for you, then it could be a great way to expand your living space, build your wealth and control your destiny.
+Many Canadians are homeowners and if the time is right for you, then it could be a great way to expand your living space, build your wealth, and take control of your finances.